oblinger/HookAnchorApp/T/Life/Diary/Reflections.md

+### 2024-09-09  Went to 1/2 time at SV

+The idea going 1/2 time is that
+- I really WILL re-coup at least 1/3 time in order to job search
+- I will be able to keep Jason happy and look good
+- I will still be able to spend a bit of time getting more technical --modest time
+- I will be able to swing back to full time and stay at SV in the unlikely event that I want to do that

+mostly unclear if I can re-tool enough to change the kinds of jobs I can get.

+A little optimistic but also apprehensive about my upcoming job search

 ### 2024-08-22  My Biggest Issue: Daily hours on MIT

 I am stressed on a daily basis, and I think the biggest stressor is lack of progress on my job search.
 This is because I don't work on it.